fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/loginComponent/guide.md

 sidebar_position: 1
 ---
 # Login-Component
-This document describes how to utilize the login-component.
+This document describes how to utilize the Login-Component.

 ## Get Started
 `Login-Component` can be used for latest version of Guardian-JS